Just For Men Hair Dye Users Suffer Allergic Reactions

 Individuals are at a particular risk if they have or have had a black henna tattoo.
 These temporary tattoos should be avoided because the tattoo often contains toxic levels of PPD, which can sensitize you to the PPD.
 Essentially, this means your immune system will remember the chemical and launch a defensive reaction the next time you are exposed to it.
 Such reactions can be very serious, you could develop a life-threatening allergic reaction when you next use PPD hair dye.

 Manufacturers recommended that a patch test is performed before the hair dye is used, even if the product has been used before.
 If any irritation or reaction is experienced after the patch test, the product should not be used.
 It should be noted that patch testing, just like black henna tattoos, is creating an additional skin exposure to PPD and may play a part in increasing the risk of sensitivity to PPD.
 Additionally, patch tests do not alert individuals who develop reactions beyond 48 hours or who have very weak reactions that go unnoticed.

 If you develop a reaction to hair dye, even if it is just a mild one, you should stop using products containing PPD altogether, as there is a risk you could develop a more severe reaction in the future.

 Contacting a Toledo Product Liability Attorney

 Work with an experienced product liability attorney that has represented many individuals who have suffered injuries from hair products containing PPD.
 If you have suffered an allergic reaction, burn, infection, or some other harm caused by Just For Men or another hair dye, an attorney would like to speak with you.
-There is no charge to speak with us to have your case reviewed.
-You may reach an attorney online or at (877) 277-7336.
+Get in touch with us today to have your case reviewed.